hiro-9999/blog/.元宇宙/区块链/shopify/swot.md

 it is used to identify internal strengths (S) and weaknesses (W), and to analyze external opportunities (O) and threats (T).

+## start small, think big

+# “know something that nobody else knows” in order to stand out from the competition.
+a Unique Selling Proposition (USP).

+Emotional Selling Proposition (ESP).

          PERFORMANCE